FreeRTOS/FreeRTOS/FreeRTOS-Plus/Demo/FreeRTOS_Plus_TCP_Echo_Qemu_mps2/Readme_UserNetworking.md

     nc -l -p 7
     ```

-## Enable User Networking in QEMU
+## Enable User Mode Networking in QEMU

-The User Networking is implemented using *slirp*, which provides a full TCP/IP stack within QEMU and uses that stack to implement a virtual NAT network.
-It does not require Administrator privileges.
+The User Mode Networking is implemented using *slirp*, which provides a full
+TCP/IP stack within QEMU and uses it to implement a virtual NAT network.
+It does
+not require Administrator privileges.

 User Mode Networking has the following limitations:

- - There is a lot of overhead, so the performance is poor.
+ - The performance is not very good because of the overhead involved..
- - In general, ICMP traffic does not work (so you cannot use ping within a guest).
+ - ICMP does not work out of the box i.e. you cannot use ping within the guest.
- - On Linux hosts, ping does work from within the guest, but it needs initial setup by root (once per host).
+   Linux hosts require one time setup by root to make ICMP work within the
+   guest.
  - The guest is not directly accessible from the host or the external network.

-Do the following steps:
+Do the following steps on the host machine:

 1. Pick a MAC address for the QEMU.
 Define a shell variable `QEMU_MAC_ADDRESS`
 and set its value to the picked MAC Address.
 For example, run the following